dirtbags/pcapdb/README.md

 /etc/ssl/<HOSTNAME>.prv
 ```

-If these don't already exist when running make install\*, self-signed certs will be created
+If these don't already exist when running make install, self-signed certs will be created
 automatically (with your input).